zaidmansuri958/SweetShopTDD/README.md

 # 🧪 Test-Driven Development (TDD)
 This project follows a strict TDD workflow.
 Every feature begins with writing test cases using Jest and then implementing the code to pass those tests.

+# 💡 AI Assistance
+During the development of this project, I utilized AI-based tools like:

+ChatGPT (OpenAI)

+Claude (Anthropic)

+## These tools were instrumental in helping with:

+➡️Clarifying complex programming concepts

+➡️Generating boilerplate code and component structure

+➡️Debugging issues quickly

+➡️Following the Test-Driven Development (TDD) workflow

+➡️Writing and organizing unit tests for both frontend and backend

+➡️Structuring project files and improving overall development productivity

+While all logic and implementation were thoroughly reviewed and customized, these tools served as collaborative assistants, improving efficiency and quality throughout the build process.

 # 📸 ScreenShots

 ![Sweet Shop Screenshot](https://github.com/zaidmansuri958/SweetShopTDD/blob/a46b071de0001ceeb5408d7c044371b18348a324/Images/image%20(1).png)